 This suspension, enacted in 1983, provides that no severance tax is due on crude oil produced from a qualified tertiary project approved by the Department of Natural Resources until the project has reached payout.
-The purpose of this suspension is to provide financial assistance to producers undertaking large-scale carbon dioxide injection projects; however, the collapse of oil prices has postponed these projects.
+The purpose of this suspension is to provide financial assistance to producers undertaking large-scale carbon dioxide injection projects; however, oil prices have not been conducive to the initiation of these projects.